factoidforrest/anchor-alarm/README.md

 ![case pic](/schematic/sideonpic.jpg)

 ## Software
-Software has over-the-air update support (for the first five minutes after boot, to save power).
+Software has over-the-air update support (for the first five minutes after boot it creates a public wifi network, to save power).
 The device will alarm if it runs out of battery, loses the lock for over 10 seconds, or loses communications with the GPS.

 See src/main.cpp for the sketch.
 Other files are simply tests/ scratchpads I used for debugging.
 There's also a lot of extra files in here because this was forked from the LilyGo sample project, since this board is nonstandard and needs a lot of custom stuff for the firmware to compile.
 Standard esp32s wont need that, you can just take the main.cpp sketch file.